-There has been some progress in realizing various aspect of SSH model recently \cite{Lienhard:19,Thatcher_2022,PhysRevResearch.4.013185,10.1063/5.0191076,Bloch_TopologicalPhase,DeLeseleuc_ExpRydbergSSH}.
-Bosonic version of SSH model is realized using Rydberg atom trapped in one dimensional array of optical tweezers is used\cite{Lienhard:19,DeLeseleuc_ExpRydbergSSH}.
+There has been some progress in realizing various aspects of SSH model recently \cite{Lienhard:19,Thatcher_2022,PhysRevResearch.4.013185,10.1063/5.0191076,Bloch_TopologicalPhase,DeLeseleuc_ExpRydbergSSH}.
+Bosonic version of SSH model is realized using Rydberg atoms trapped in one dimensional array of optical tweezers\cite{Lienhard:19,DeLeseleuc_ExpRydbergSSH}.
 A mechanical set up using metallic masses connected by string \cite{Thatcher_2022} is proposed to observe the topological phase transitions found in 1d-SSH model.
-On the other hand a lattice of coupled waveguides\cite{PhysRevResearch.4.013185}. with staggered hopping is reported to realized the edge modes similar in SSH model.
+On the other hand a lattice of coupled waveguides\cite{PhysRevResearch.4.013185} with staggered hopping is reported to realize the edge modes similar in SSH model.
 Interestingly mean-chiral displacement is used as an order parameter to establish finite winding number in an extended SSH model \cite{26-s41534-019-0159-6}.
-Recently study of disorder in SSH model is proposed in simulated topo-electric circuits\cite{julio-2024}.
+Recently study of disorder in SSH model is proposed in simulated topo-electric circuits \cite{julio-2024}.